dentarg/auth0-blog/_posts/2017-12-22-a-comprehensive-guide-for-connecting-with-r-to-redshift.markdown

 [Amazon Redshift](https://aws.amazon.com/redshift/) is one of the hottest databases for Data Warehousing right now, it's one of the most cost-effective solutions available, and allows for integration with many popular BI tools.
 Unfortunately, the status of the drivers compatibility is a little more shaky, but there is a way to make it work very nicely with [R](https://www.r-project.org/)!

-{% include tweet_quote.html quote_text="The status of Redshift drivers compatibility with R is a little shaky, but there is a way to make it work very nicely with R" %}
+{% include tweet_quote.html quote_text="The status of Redshift drivers compatibility with R is a little shaky, but there is a way to make it work very nicely with R." %}

 First of all, let's go through the 3 options we have for connecting to Amazon Redshift.
 For all of the connections, we'll define these variables for connecting: